mikeconti/csc211-spring2024/labs/lab-05/readme.md

 ## 3.4 Problem Sets

-:white_check_mark: Question 11.
+:white_check_mark: Program 2.
 Write a function that accepts 3 integers: *a*, *b*, and *c*.
 If *a* is even, return the **sum** of all ints between *b* and *c*.
 Otherwise, return the **product** of all ints between *b* and *c*.

-:white_check_mark: Question 12.
+:white_check_mark: Program 3.
 Write a function that accepts a decimal number and returns that number in Binary.

-:white_check_mark: Question 13.
+:white_check_mark: Program 4.
 Write a function that accepts an integer *n* and returns the # of digits.
 Ex.
 1234 returns 4.

-:white_check_mark: Question 14.
+:white_check_mark: Program 5.
 Write a function that accepts an integer *n* and returns the reverse of the integer.
 Ex.
 1234 returns 4321.
 Hint: Use your solution from Question 13 to help you solve this!

-:white_check_mark: Question 15.
+:white_check_mark: Program 6.
 Write a function that accepts an integer *n* and displays the pyramid from Lab 4 program8.cpp with *n* rows.
 Note: This will cause the numbers to enter double digits, which will throw off the pyramid.
 Bound the output of the print statements between 0 and 9.
 Ex.
 11->1, 12->2, 37->7, 50->0.

 # Part 4.
 Submission [5 minutes]